curtmorgan3/fight_or_fright/readme.md

       3. Good: 1-12
       4. Great: 1-16
       5. Awesome: 1-20
-  2. That number is then multiplied by the character's strength score / 10.
+  2. That number is then multiplied by the character's strength modifier.
-    1. For example, a player with a strength of 5 who rolls an 8 will do 9 damage.

 ### Health
   1. A character's health is determined by summing three random numbers 1-4, plus fortitude modifier.